Runbook

 summary: "Dynamic threshold breach: "

-Route alerts to PagerDuty/Opsgenie with a 15-minute cooldown and require explicit acknowledgment before auto-escalation.
-Tag alerts with query_id, plan_hash, and threshold_type to enable automated runbook attachment.
+Route to PagerDuty/Opsgenie with a 15-minute cooldown and require explicit acknowledgment before auto-escalation.
+Tag every alert with query_id, plan_hash, and threshold_type for automated runbook attachment.

 PYTHON